DanielHashmi/Morent---Way-to-Rent-Cars/Documentation/APIEndpoints.md

 **Purpose**: To make a payment of that Rent

-**Flow**: Takes booking ID and make a payment using Stripe and then saves payment data inside sanity
+**Flow**: Takes BookingData and make a payment using Stripe and then saves payment data inside sanity returns payment status

 ## Shipment